Student Responsibilities and Assessment Criteria#

 Students will be responsible for and assessed according to the following criteria:

-• A project proposal, providing a summary of the proposed work, the datasets and methodology that will be used, the delineation of specific tasks undertaken by each team member, and then expected results.
+A project proposal, providing a summary of the proposed work, the datasets and methodology that will be used, the delineation of specific tasks undertaken by each team member, and then expected results.
+Each team needs to also present their proposal in the class.
 This component will account for 10% of the final grade (200-300 levels).

 A: 93-100; A-: 90-93